Soccer Player

 In Cameroon

-Among people born in Cameroon, Steve Leo Beleck ranks 168 out of 156Before him are Samuel Gouet (1997), Ignatius Ganago (1999), Ajara Nchout (1993), Gaëlle Enganamouit (1992), Nouhou Tolo (1997), Loïc Mbe Soh (2001), and Olivier Kemen (1996).
-After him are Robert Ndip Tambe (1994), Jerome Ngom Mbekeli (1998), Carlos Baleba (2004), Jeando Fuchs (1997), and Olivier Mbaizo (1997).
+Among people born in Cameroon, Steve Leo Beleck ranks 168 out of NaNBefore him are Ignatius Ganago (1999), Ajara Nchout (1993), Gaëlle Enganamouit (1992), Nouhou Tolo (1997), Loïc Mbe Soh (2001), and Olivier Kemen (1996).
+After him are Robert Ndip Tambe (1994), Jerome Ngom Mbekeli (1998), Carlos Baleba (2004), Jeando Fuchs (1997), Olivier Mbaizo (1997), and George Elokobi (1986).

-Among SOCCER PLAYERS In Cameroon
+Among Soccer Players In Cameroon

 Among soccer players born in Cameroon, Steve Leo Beleck ranks 133Before him are Ignatius Ganago (1999), Ajara Nchout (1993), Gaëlle Enganamouit (1992), Nouhou Tolo (1997), Loïc Mbe Soh (2001), and Olivier Kemen (1996).
 After him are Robert Ndip Tambe (1994), Jerome Ngom Mbekeli (1998), Carlos Baleba (2004), Jeando Fuchs (1997), Olivier Mbaizo (1997), and George Elokobi (1986).